Build a Killer Customer Persona that Works in 5 Minutes

 Do This Often

-This tool is so easy, I often feel bad for founders who don’t know it.
-Often they think me as if I’ve revealed some incredible secret, but this isn’t hard to put into practice at all.
+This tool is so easy, we often feel bad for founders who don’t know it.
+Often they thank us as if we’ve revealed some incredible secret, but this isn’t hard to put into practice at all.

 In fact, you ought to do it every time you think about a customer, an investor, or even a new hire.
 Practicing empathy helps us to gain insight into what we know, and shows us what information and experience we lack.
 And practicing empathy is not rocket science.